volta-cli/website/subdomains/docs/_guide/index.md

 surge -h
 ```

-{% include warn.html content="Installing package binaries is still a work in progress." %}

 ## How does it work?

 Volta does not use any fancy OS features or shell-specific hooks.
 It's built on the simple, proven approach of shims.